Yehonal/flickr-demo-app/README.md

 * **Webcomponents and ShadowDOM:** Both the NavBar and the Gallery are separated webcomponents, thanks to the "closed" ShadowDOM they are isolated by rest of the DOM.
 * **Navbar with Search box:** The search box component dispatches an event caugth by the gallery to run the search action.
   If you are lazy, press the Enter button to run a search.
+* **Loader animation:** A circular loader will be shown during the image loading, if the loading takes longer than 5 seconds or the API doesn't work, a message will be shown.
 * **CacheAPI:** Integrated with the FlickrService.js, allows to cache the response of all fetch calls
 * **Responsive:** the gallery uses flexbox rules to resamble the Flickr website and be fully responsive
 * **Endless scroll:** you can scroll endlessy the page to load new pictures